-- (1) The Planning Board may authorize an increase in lots or dwelling units up to a maximum of ten units per acre.
-Increased permissible density will be allocated as the following conditions are met: - (a) Additional Open Space Preservation
+- (1) The Planning Board may authorize an increase in lots or dwelling units up to a maximum of 25% above that allowed under § 125-35H of this Bylaw.

-[1] The applicant proposes a significant increase in open space above 50%, and preserves significant natural resources.

-[2] There is permanent preservation of land devoted or set aside for agricultural use or other unique preservation strategy, including preservation of historic structures or barns, or other special features of the built environment.
+provided ten units per acre.
+Increased permissible density will be allocated as the following conditions are met: - (a) The applicant proposes a significant increase in open space above 50%, and preserves significant natural resources, in the opinion of Planning Board, Additional Open Space Preservation - [1] The applicant proposes a significant increase in open space above 50%, and preserves significant natural resources. - [2] There is permanent preservation of land devoted or set aside for agricultural use or other unique preservation strategy, including preservation of historic structures or barns, or other special features of the built environment.